eli-ams/scymol/README.md

 Scymol can be installed using
 `conda install eli.ams::scymol` (https://anaconda.org/eli.ams/scymol).
 This approach is currently only compatible with Unix-based operating systems.
-Windows support will come soon.
+Windows support will arrive soon.

 ### 2. Installation Script (Linux/Windows)